Vivekanand-R/AI-Product-Framework/README.md

 JPMorgan is one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.
 Banking must possess strong domain expertise, ensure seamless coordination across stakeholders, and maintain unwavering focus on regulatory compliance are important to managing risk and driving successful product outcomes.

 **Tech/SaaS/Software:** Heavy on feature definition, agile iterations, UX optimization, engineering collaboration. **Technical understanding** is a must.
 Complex tech stack: New features often involve connecting with modern APIs, mobile apps, and cloud services.
 Azure explored DT by transforming Microsoft itself and by enabling customers worldwide to modernize, innovate, and scale using Azure’s cloud-native, AI, and DevOps capabilities.
 AI & Analytics → Azure AI, Cognitive Services, and Synapse Analytics drive smarter decision-making.
-Emerging technologies like Virtual Reality, Digital Twin, Artificial Intelligence, Augmented Reality, IoT, and Blockchain are playing an increasingly vital role in this domain today”
+Emerging technologies like Virtual Reality, Digital Twin, Artificial Intelligence, Augmented Reality, IoT, and Blockchain are playing an increasingly vital role in this domain today”.

-**Hardware/Consumer Electronics:** Complex product cycles, intricate supply chain management, irreversible design choices, and a strong focus on reliability and manufacturability.
-Success often depends on balancing innovation speed with cost efficiency and large-scale production demands on electronics.
+**Hardware/Consumer Electronics:** Success often depends on balancing innovation speed with cost efficiency and the large-scale production demands on electronics.
+This Complex product cycles, irreversible design choices, intricate supply chain management, and a strong focus on reliability and manufacturability.

 **Finance/Fintech:** User-centric digital cloud products with complex financial mechanics. **Strong focus on UX, data security, compliance**, and integrating emerging tech like AI or blockchain, usually work with more agile, digital-first products, but face equally complex challenges.
 Building digital-first, user-friendly products that push boundaries with AI, blockchain, and open APIs, while still respecting financial complexity and regulation.